113ll3/Ibmclouddocscli/reference/ibmcloud/cli_dns.md

 <strong>Command options</strong>:
 <dl>
 <dt>--ttl</dt>
-<dd>TTL(Time-To-Live)  in seconds, such as: 86400, default is: 7200.</dd>
+<dd>TTL(Time-To-Live) in seconds, such as: 86400.
+The default is: 7200.</dd>
 </dl>

 **Examples**:
 ```
 ibmcloud sl dns record-add ibm.com ftp A 127.0.0.1 --ttl 86400
 ```
+{: codeblock}

 This command adds an A record to zone: ibm.com, its host is "ftp", data is "127.0.0.1" and ttl is 86400 seconds.

 ## ibmcloud sl dns record-edit
 {: #sl_dns_record_edit}

-Update resource records in a zone.
+Update resource records in a zone:
 ```
 ibmcloud sl dns record-edit ZONE [OPTIONS]
 ```